xxc3nsoredxx/xxc3nsoredxx/pico/README.rst

 ------------------

 (At least) the following kernel options should be set.
-Depending your USB UART device, you may need to set additional options.
+Depending your USB UART device, you may need to set additional options:

 - ``CONFIG_USB_ACM``
 - ``CONFIG_USB_SERIAL``